aafaf655/DE-Job-Market-Analysis/README.md

 ## Objective

-Develop an end-to-end, real-time data pipeline for collecting, transforming, storing, and visualizing job market data to analyze Data Engineering opportunities in France.
+Develop an end-to-end, data pipeline for collecting, transforming, storing, and visualizing job market data to analyze Data Engineering opportunities in France.
 This project aims to provide valuable insights into:

 - The demand for Data Engineering roles across various industries.
 - The most sought-after skills and technologies in the field.